AnnaCulinscaia/EnpicomAssignment/README.md

 Hi!💻
+This is a test assignment for techhical assessment in the interview process for an internhip

 #### **1. Error Correction**
 * If we create a list of all reads including their reverse complements, incorrect reads and their reverse complements will appear in this list just once.
 Knowing that, we can determine correct and incorrect reads.